petros-d/docs/cloud/environment-variables.md

     ![Add Variables button highlighted in the Environment Variables configuration table](/img/docs/add-variable.png)

 4. Click **Update Variables** to save your changes.
-This action restarts your Airflow Scheduler and Workers.
+This action restarts your Airflow Scheduler, Webserver, and Workers.
 After saving, it can take up to two minutes for new variables to be applied to your Deployment.

 :::caution